Rogers Creek Royalty

 The Rogers Creek project straddles the Lower Lillooet River Valley, approximately 90 kilometres northeast of Vancouver, and 28 kilometres south of Pemberton.
-The project consists of 47 contiguous claims, aggregating 212.34 square kilometres.
-Rogers Creek is under option to Tocvan Ventures Corp, where they can earn 80% of the project by spending $1.8M and issuing C3 Metals 1M shares over 4 years.
+The project consists of 23 contiguous claims, aggregating 212.34 square kilometres.
+Rogers Creek is owned by Cascade Copper Corp.
+C3 Metals holds a 2% NSR Royalty on the project.
 The Rogers Creek property consists of four significant target areas including a minimum 6 x 2 km area of anomalous soil geochemistry, multiple untested IP anomalies, and significant surface exposures of copper, gold, and silver mineralization.

 The property is centred on the Miocene-aged Rogers Creek Intrusive Complex (16.7+/-2.7 Ma), which intrudes overlying and coeval Miocene-age Crevasse Crag volcanic flow rocks and pyroclastic rocks, and older metamorphosed Jurassic and Cretaceous host rocks.
 Although the Rogers Creek Pluton is dominantly granodioritic, the western contact of the pluton comprises a porphyritic, intermediate contact phase, and discrete feldspar-, biotite-, and hornblende-phyric syenitic bodies.
 Syenite, diorite, porphyritic granodiorite, and monzonite phases have also been mapped.